Brownsjadaa/NextJS-Supabase-Auth-Boilerplate/README.md

        git push -u origin main
        ```

-   Congratulations, You now have a working NextJs APp, with shadcn UI and authentication system with Supabase!
+   Congratulations, You now have a working NextJs App, with shadcn UI and authentication system with Supabase!